ClairSullivan-Associates/n8n_agentic_course/Module_1/Challenges.md

 ### Question 5c
 Your application integrates with BILL API for 200 client organizations, each with an average of 100 API calls per day.
 During month-end processing, usage spikes to 500 calls per organization per day.
 Design a proper rate limiting strategy that accounts for BOTH the hourly rate limits (20,000 requests/hour) and concurrent request limits (3 per organization).
 Include the specific error codes you'd handle, the exponential backoff formula provided in the documentation, and explain why the max_retry value is set to 12 in their example code.

+# Question 6

+Create a workflow that will scrape the Bill.com